Chinese Car Brands

 Dayun Logo

 The name of Dayun Conglomerate means “Great Canal.”
-This group of companies has existed since 1987 and has a wide range of activities, including the production of automobiles, motors, and motorcycles.
-A separate division was created for the production of trucks: Chengdu Dayun Automotive Group Co., Ltd. It has existed since 2009 and is represented on the market by two models of vehicles: Chuanlu and QiYun.
+This group of companies has existed since 1987 and has a wide range of activities, including producing automobiles, motors, and motorcycles.
+A separate division was created to produce trucks: Chengdu Dayun Automotive Group Co., Ltd. It has existed since 2009 and is represented on the market by two vehicle models: Chuanlu and QiYun.

 BeiBen